ROSE 0.11.145.281

 Convert location to escaped, parsable string.

 Returns a string that can be safely emitted to a terminal.
-The format should also be parsable so the parse method can create an equal object from the string.
+The format should also be parsable so the static parse method in subclasses can create an equal object from the string.

 Implements Rose::Location.